Monday, January 2, 2012

 And that's a wrap...

-December was a holly jolly, sugar-loaded, carb-filled, dashing-all-over-the-place blur.
-Too much food, too many trips to the madhouse mall, a never-ending wish list for Santa from a certain junior member of the household, a cat with a newly-developed penchant for nibbling the branches of a fake Christmas tree and then rewarding us in the wee hours with alarming retching sounds...
+December was a holly-jolly, sugar-loaded, carb-filled, dashing-all-over-the-place blur.
+Too much food; too many trips to the madhouse mall; a never-ending wish list for Santa from a certain junior member of the household; a cat with a newly-developed penchant for nibbling the branches of a fake Christmas tree – and then rewarding us in the wee hours with alarming retching sounds...
 You get the picture.
 But lots of fun all the same, and still my favorite time of year!

-Now, all of a sudden, here we are on January 2nd, 2012 and I'm still trying to figure out where to put Pudding Pie's vast stash from Santa and how to quietly get rid of the last of the Christmas cookies and candy, so that my goal for a new year of health and fitness has at least a slim chance.
+Now, all of a sudden, here we are on January 2nd, 2012, and I'm still trying to figure out where to put Pudding Pie's vast stash from Santa and how to quietly get rid of the last of the Christmas cookies and candy, so that my goal for a new year of health and fitness has at least a slim chance.

 In spite of the excesses, we weren't completely terrible this festive season.
-You see, while our family indulged in way too much sugar this past month, we did go on a fab trip to Seaworld and, if you read my last post, you'll know what this means - we successfully completed our two week Oral Care Challenge!
+You see, while our family indulged in way too much sugar this past month, we did go on a fab trip to Seaworld and, if you read my last post, you'll know what this means – we successfully completed our two-week Oral Care Challenge!

 We did it!

-Actually, it was a wake up call.
-Having to log our daily brushing, flossing and rinsing activity made me see how often we allow 'rush jobs' or skip altogether the brushing and flossing parts because we're 'out of time' or, more commonly, because we don't want to deal with a rather recalcitrant Pudding Pie.
+Actually, it was a wake-up call.
+Having to log our daily brushing, flossing, and rinsing activity made me see how often we allow 'rush jobs' or skip altogether the brushing and flossing parts because we're 'out of time', or more commonly, because we don't want to deal with a rather recalcitrant Pudding Pie.

 For this challenge though, the rather recalcitrant Pudding Pie rose to the occasion quite magnificently.
 I am always amazed at the power of a chart.
 Once we'd taped up our daily progress chart for the challenge, she was all business.
 Of course it also helped having a bunch of new dental hygiene products to try out!
-Post-challenge, she has become a far better flosser (she loves the cool Reach flossing products we used!) and brusher, but is still a very reluctant rinser.
-She is just not a fan of mouthwash, no matter who is on the label - even Barbie couldn't sway her.
+Post-challenge, she has become a far better flosser (She loves the cool Reach flossing products we used!) and brusher, but she is still a very reluctant rinser.
+She is just not a fan of mouthwash, no matter who is on the label – even Barbie couldn't sway her.
 We came to a compromise by allowing her to rinse with just a teeny amount of the mouthwash.
 At least this way, she's rinsing, and I figure we're still laying the foundation for good dental habits.

 Pudding Pie Sums It All Up.